Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

-The network architecture of $\mathcal{N}_{ADE}$ consists of three layers, each with 20 neurons applying the tanh activation function in each layer, with Glorot normal initialization of the weights \citep{pmlr-v9-glorot10a}.
-Using the tanh is an obvious choice since the (scaled) accumulators take values in the range $[-1,1]$.
+The network architecture of $\mathcal{N}_\text{ADE}$ consists of three layers, each with 20 neurons applying the tanh activation function in each layer except for a linear output layer, with Glorot normal initialization of the weights \cite{pmlr-v9-glorot10a}.
+Using the tanh function is an obvious choice since we have chosen to scale the accumulators to take values in the range $[-1,1]$.